Natalia798/movie-rating-system/README.md

    ```sh
    npm install
    ```
+3. Configure your API Key (See **API Key Configuration** section).
-3. Start the development server:
+4. Start the development server:
    ```sh
    npm start
    ```
-4. Open `http://localhost:3000` in a browser.
+5. Open `http://localhost:3000` in a browser.

 ### Running Tests (if applicable)